-The Complete Guide To New York State Payroll
+The Complete Guide To New York Payroll & Payroll Taxes

 Table of Contents

-New York has its own laws and regulations that small businesses must comply with, in addition to federal guidelines.
+New York has its own laws and regulations that small businesses must comply with, in addition to federal payroll taxes like FICA and FUTA.

 New York tax law requires employers to withhold the amount estimated to be due from an employee’s gross income.
 This includes some specific exclusions and exemptions that may impact how you complete payroll.